millifrikk/pubg-tournament-platform/docs/DevelopmentPlan.md

 ## 10. Conclusion

-The PUBG Tournament Platform has made significant progress, with the foundation and basic features completed.
-The focus is now on implementing advanced features like match management and tournament brackets.
+The PUBG Tournament Platform has made significant progress, with the foundation, basic features, and match management system completed.
+The focus is now on implementing player statistics and tournament brackets.
 With proper planning and execution, the project is on track to be completed within the estimated timeline of 5 additional weeks.